 - Debian 7.x and 8.x.

 - Fedora 20, 21, 22, 23 and 24.

 - openSUSE 13.1 and 13.2

 - SUSE Linux Enterprise 11 sp4

 - SUSE Linux Enterprise sp2 and openSUSE 42.2

-- Agentless backups are unable to work on drives encrypted with bitlocker.
+- Agentless backups are unable to work on encrypted VMs.

 - Spanned volumes are not supported.
 Spanned volume support is available for agent-based backups only.

 - Volumes formatted as ReFS are not supported.